ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 * you need an "insert a new simple box" action,
 * and "can you insert a new simple box here (at the current selection position)".

 Create a new file `insertsimpleboxcommand.js` in the `simplebox/` directory.
-You will use the {@link module:engine/model/model~Model#insertContent `model.insertContent()`} method which will be able to, for example, split a paragraph if you try to insert a simple box in the middle of it (which is not allowed by the schema).
-You could use {@link module:engine/model/model~Model#insertObject `model.insertObject()`} if you would like to support inserting block widgets into a {@link features/lists/document-lists document list} items.
+You will use the {@link module:engine/model/model~Model#insertObject `model.insertObject()`} method which will be able to, for example, split a paragraph if you try to insert a simple box in the middle of it (which is not allowed by the schema).

 ```js
 // simplebox/insertsimpleboxcommand.js